-The relationship of fire defenses and fire losses to insurance rates, basic insurance principles, fire loss experience and loss ratio applying the ISO grading schedule and state regulations of fire insurance.
+Covers the relationship of fire defenses and fire losses to insurance rates, basic insurance principles, fire loss experience and loss ratio applying the ISO grading schedule and state regulations of fire insurance.
 Prerequisite: FRP060 or consent of instructor.
-Offered as needed.
+Offered as